KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Thor110

-**Description:** The wall-mounted trophies in crime boss Davik Kang's estate were based off of basegame creature textures, but did not actually use those texture files: they used a downscaled visual of the vanilla texture for the creatures, which made them look even worse than the vanilla creatures, and especially bad compared to upscaled vanilla creature textures.
+**Description:** The wall-mounted trophies in Davik's estate were based off of basegame creature textures, but did not actually use those texture files: they used a downscaled visual of the vanilla texture for the creatures, which made them look even worse than the vanilla creatures, and especially bad compared to upscaled vanilla creature textures.
 This mod lets them use the full size of the vanilla texture to map, which makes them look less glaringly low-resolution by comparison.

 **Category & Tier:** Graphics Improvement / 3 - Suggested